keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 Clearer than anyone, my daughter saw the blessing that we had - that we got to spend a little extra time together every morning and every afternoon that we rode together.
 We got to make jokes and talk about what we were excited for in the upcoming day and we got to give hugs and kisses before the busy day started.

-{% assign tweet-text = "Life's truths are often most visible through the eyes of a child." %}
+_Life's truths are often most visible through the eyes of a child._

-{% include tweet-link.html %}

 Going down to one car gave us more time together, more exercise, and one less loan.